JAI MCCLENDON JONES | Founder & Executive Artistic Director

 Brand Spinner LLC, CEO

-I earned my sea legs at Ketchum Worldwide followed by stints at Big Ad Agencies where I led global communications strategies, made a lot of amazingly cool friends, and won several awards along the way.
-My B2B + B2C experience runs the gamut: From technology (software/telecom/IP/data networking) and really fast cars — to glue, carbonated beverages, hair color and even… women’s “shape wear.”
+Lalohni (LA) earned her sea legs at Ketchum Worldwide followed by stints at Big Ad Agencies where she led global communications strategies, made a lot of amazingly cool friends, and won several awards along the way.
+Her B2B + B2C experience runs the gamut: From technology (software/telecom/IP/data networking) and really fast cars — to glue, carbonated beverages, hair color and even… women’s “shape wear.”
 Spreading love (in business) is not easy.
 However, the rewards are truly worthwhile when it’s done right.
 Need proof?
 Just ask why buyers are willing to pay a premium for highline vehicles.
 Or $6 for a cup of coffee.
 True brand love defies reason.

 Project Urban Renewal Energy, Inc, CEO